33mhz/pnut-patter/README.md

 You should now be able to navigate to http://localhost:9001 and see your local copy of patter running.

-## NOTE there is an issue building, and you will have to `grunt server --force`, and then copy the /src/js/core/config.js file to the equivalent core folder with the client_id replaced.

 ### To Distribute Patter

 Once you are finished developing patter you can then distribute patter to a production environment.
 To do so you must generate a version of patter, and then copy all the files to your webserver.